arielmac/dog-breed/README.md

 4. Image dynamic loading
 5. Debounce for 1000ms while typing on search bar or sorting
 6. Unit tests
+7. Responsive UI (drag the table to the left for non-desktop devices)

 ## Getting Started